Martchus/cpp-utilities/README.md

-# c++utilities
+# C++ utilities
 Common C++ classes and routines used by my applications such as argument parser, IO and conversion utilities.

 ## Features
 The library utilizes:
 * parsing command-line arguments
-* dealing with chronology (DateTime, TimeSpan)
+* dealing with dates and times
-* conversion of primitive data types to byte-buffers and vice versa, supporting litte-endian and big-endian
+* conversion of primitive data types to byte-buffers and vice versa (litte-endian and big-endian)
 * common string conversions/operations, eg.
- - split, join, findAndReplace
+ - split, join, find and replace
- - numberToString, stringToNumber
+ - conversion from number to string and vice verca
- - encodeBase64, decodeBase64
+ - encoding/decoding base-64
 * IO
  - reading/writing primitive data types of various sizes (little-endian and big-endian)
  - reading/writing terminated strings and size-prefixed strings
- - bitwise reading
+ - reading/writing INI files
- - parsing INI files
+ - reading bitwise
 * building with CMake by providing some modules and templates

 ## Build instructions